Skip to content

 During your visit to Seaton Delaval Hall, stop by the Brewhouse Café.
 Housed in a 17th-century building, it offers a wide range of drinks and snacks, as well as indoor and outdoor seating.

-A couple in a winter visit to the Brewhouse Cafe at Seaton Delaval Hall Northumberland
+A family enjoys treats in the Brewhouse Cafe at Seaton Delaval Hall Northumberland

 Our work at Seaton Delaval Hall